Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Find route around barriers/README.md

 ## How to use the sample

-Click 'Add stop' to add stops to the route.
-Click 'Add barrier' to add areas that can't be crossed by the route.
-Click 'Route' to find the route and display it.
-Select 'Allow stops to be re-ordered' to find the best sequence.
-Select 'Preserve first stop' if there is a known start point, and 'Preserve last stop' if there is a known final destination.
+Select "Stops" and tap on the map to add stops to the route.
+Select "Barriers" and tap on the map to add areas that can't be crossed by the route.
+Tap "Route" to find the route and display it.
+Tap the settings button to toggle preferences like find the best sequence or preserve the first or last stop.
+Additionally, tap the directions button to view a list of the directions.

 ## How it works

-1. Create the route task by calling `RouteTask.CreateAsync(_serviceUrl)` with the URL to a Network Analysis route service.
+1. Create the route task by calling `RouteTask.init(url:)` with the URL to a Network Analysis route service.
-2. Get the default route parameters for the service by calling `_routeTask.CreateDefaultParametersAsync`.
+2. Get the default route parameters for the service by calling `RouteTask.makeDefaultParameters()`.
 3. When the user adds a stop, add it to the route parameters.
     1. Normalize the geometry; otherwise the route job would fail if the user included any stops over the 180th degree meridian.
-    2. Get the name of the stop by counting the existing stops - `_stepsOverlay.Graphics.Count + 1`.
-    3. Create a composite symbol for the stop.
-This sample uses a pushpin marker and a text symbol.
+    2. Create a composite symbol for the stop.
+This sample uses a blue marker and a text symbol.
-    4. Create the graphic from the geometry and the symbol.
+    3. Create the graphic from the geometry and the symbol.
-    5. Add the graphic to the stops graphics overlay.
+    4. Add the graphic to the stops graphics overlay.
 4. When the user adds a barrier, create a polygon barrier and add it to the route parameters.
     1. Normalize the geometry (see **3i** above).
-    2. Buffer the geometry to create a larger barrier from the tapped point by calling `GeometryEngine.BufferGeodetic(mapLocation, 500, LinearUnits.Meters)`.
+    2. Buffer the geometry to create a larger barrier from the tapped point by calling `GeometryEngine.buffer(around:distance:)`.
     3. Create the graphic from the geometry and the symbol.
     4. Add the graphic to the barriers overlay.
 5. When ready to find the route, configure the route parameters.
-    1. Set the `ReturnStops` and `ReturnDirections` to `true`.
+    1. Set `RouteParameters.returnsDirections` to `true`.
     2. Create a `Stop` for each graphic in the stops graphics overlay.
-Add that stop to a list, then call `_routeParameters.SetStops(routeStops)`.
+Add that stop to a list, then call `RouteParameters.setStops(_:)`.
     3. Create a `PolygonBarrier` for each graphic in the barriers graphics overlay.
-Add that barrier to a list, then call `_routeParameters.SetPolygonBarriers(routeBarriers)`.
+Add that barrier to a list, then call `RouteParameters.setPolygonBarriers(_:)`.
-    4. If the user will accept routes with the stops in any order, set `FindBestSequence` to `true` to find the most optimal route.
+    4. If the user will accept routes with the stops in any order, set `RouteParameters.findsBestSequence` to `true` to find the most optimal route.
-    5. If the user has a definite start point, set `PreserveFirstStop` to `true`.
+    5. If the user has a definite start point, set `RouteParameters.preservesFirstStop` to `true`.
-    6. If the user has a definite final destination, set `PreserveLastStop` to `true`.
+    6. If the user has a definite final destination, set `RouteParameters.preservesLastStop` to `true`.
 6. Calculate and display the route.
-    1. Call `_routeTask.SolveRouteAsync(_routeParameters)` to get a `RouteResult`.
+    1. Call `RouteTask.solveRoute(using:)` to get a `RouteResult`.
-    2. Get the first returned route by calling `calculatedRoute.Routes.First()`.
+    2. Get the first returned route by calling `RouteResult.routes.first`.
-    3. Get the geometry from the route as a polyline by accessing the `firstResult.RouteGeometry` property.
+    3. Get the geometry from the route as a polyline by accessing the `Route.geometry` property.
     4. Create a graphic from the polyline and a simple line symbol.
-    5. Display the steps on the route, available from `firstResult.DirectionManeuvers`.
+    5. Display the steps on the route, available from `Route.directionManeuvers`.

 ## Relevant API